-While the Chief Health Officer has advised that students will not be required to maintain physical distancing at school, there will be a number of important changes to our school operations, consistent with health advice to all schools that is available <<HERE>>.
+While the Chief Health Officer has advised that students will not be required to maintain physical distancing at school, there will be a number of important changes to our school operations, consistent with health advice to all schools that is available.
 This will apply until further notice.
 I will provide more detail about our local school context as soon as possible, but it is important to note that changes will include:

-[Include where necessary by individual schools to minimise congestion] adjusted arrangements for drop off and pick up, including staggered school start and finish times;
+adjusted arrangements for drop off and pick up may include, including staggered school start and finish times; (at this stage we will not be staggering this)

 restrictions on access to the school site for anyone other than immediate school staff and students;